xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part2/README.md

 if y < p: no zeros
 otherwise: 1 + floor((y - x) / 100)

-After implementing this formula, I got 5057, but it was wrong.
+After implementing this formula, I got the wrong answer.
 When I was debugging, I was able to uncover that my clock frequency was too slow.
 I was messing around with clock frequencies.
 I forgot to reset it back to the 50 GHz.
-After doing so, I was able to get the correct answer.
+I also found out that whenever a rotation started at 0, I was accidentally counting that as a crossover.
+After fixing these, I was able to get the correct answer.

 ## Scalability and Considerations